 Fees are assessed each term in accordance with an approved fee schedule for Tennessee Colleges of Applied Technology.
 Maintenance Fees are based upon the number of clock hours the student is scheduled to attend for the term as outlined below for on-ground students.
 In addition to paying a Maintenance Fee each term, on-ground students must pay a Technology Access Fee and a Student Access Fee each term.
-Fees may be paid by cash, check, and money order, or credit card or by charging against Financial Aid.
+Fees may be paid by cash, check, and money order, or credit card, or by charging against Financial Aid.
 No two-party checks or partial payments accepted.
-Students must pay their fees before being admitted to class each term.
-All fees must be paid on registration day.
-Students will be counted absent until tuition and fees are paid.
-NOTE: Fees subject to change without notice.
+All fees should be paid on registration day.
+Students may be counted absent until tuition and fees are paid.

+NOTE: Fees are subject to change without notice.